eddayyy/eddayyy/README.md

 ## 👋 Introduction

 Hi there!
-I'm **Eduardo Nunez Gomez**, a passionate software engineer with a Bachelor of Science in Computer Science from California State University Fullerton.
-My expertise spans various programming languages and technologies, and I'm dedicated to creating software that solves real-world problems, makes a positive impact, and creates business value.
-I strongly believe in having a growth mindset, continuously learning, and presenting my best self.
+I'm **Eduardo Nunez**, a passionate software engineer with a Bachelor of Science in Computer Science from California State University Fullerton.
+My expertise spans various programming languages and technologies.
+I'm dedicated to creating software that solves real-world problems, makes a positive impact, and creates value.
+I strongly believe in having a growth mindset, continuously learning, and pursuing my best self.

 ## 💻 Skills